-The total number of completed assessments over the past three guarters has remained stable, however the proportion of all children in care that have a completed gateway assessment has increased to 75 percent.
-Improving the Gateway process is an on-going area of focus, which is reflected in the positive trend we observe.
+The total number of completed assessments has continued to decrease in line with the reduction in the number of children in care.
+However, the proportion of children that have a completed Gateway assessment has increased slightly to 78 percent.
+Improving the Gateway process is an on-going area of focus, which is reflected in the overall positive trend we see over time.